 Several online games allow players to trade weapons and other objects.
 Many have an in-game economy that supports exchanges within the game itself.
 But some people have taken the practice out of the game, selling virtual objects for real money on sites like eBay.
 While this isn't as big a problem as it was when MMORPGs first debuted, you can still find people trying to sell video game objects for real cash if you look hard enough.

 Most online games have administrators who have a very low tolerance for cheaters.
 Others rely on the community of players as a whole to police the game and report instances of cheating.
 Either way, if you cheat online you risk getting suspended or banned from the game.

 In some instances, cheating doesn't have to be a bad thing.
 It can keep you engaged in a game when you might otherwise have given up.
 It can also give you a new reason to play an old game, increasing the return on your investment.
 But keep in mind while the computer doesn't care if you cheat, real people may not feel the same way.

 Want to learn more about video games?
-Take a look at the links on the next page.
+Take a look at the links below.